 Responding to negative feedback on social media is always a delicate situation, especially when the feedback is not just negative but insulting, as this was.
 You can take the aggressive approach of this business owner, or you can handle it in a more professional manner.
 If you’d rather take the latter path, here are four ways to deal with negative comments:

 1. Know what people are saying.
 You can’t respond if you don’t know what’s being said.
-Free tools such as NutshellMail and HootSuite can be used to track mentions of your Twitter handle, business, organization, or product name; posts on your Facebook Page; and reviews on Yelp.
+A free tool such as HootSuite can be used to track mentions of your Twitter handle, business, organization, or product name; posts on your Facebook Page; and reviews on Yelp.
 Google Alerts can also be used to scour the web for similar mentions.

 2. Respond quickly and publicly.When you see a complaint posted on Twitter or to your Facebook Page, respond as quickly as possible with a polite “Sorry you’re having a problem…” message and a quick offer to help to help rectify the problem.
 This shows others you’re listening and that you want to make things better.